Project Fresh Start

-The City of New Haven’s Prison Reentry Initiative facilitates the coordination of community partners, state agencies and other reentry stakeholders for the purpose of creating a citywide, strategic, and systematic delivery of resources that leads to reduced recidivism, increased employment, access to continued education and the long term self-sufficiency of returning citizens.
+The City of New Haven Project Fresh Start Reentry Program facilitates the coordination of community partners, state agencies and other reentry stakeholders for the purpose of creating a citywide, strategic, and systematic delivery of resources that leads to reduced recidivism, increased employment, access to continued education and the long term self-sufficiency of returning citizens.

-The City of New Haven Prison Reentry Initiative will seek to fulfill its objectives through the following:
+The City of New Haven Project Fresh Start Reentry Program will seek to fulfill its objectives through the following:

 - Information sharing among organizations and groups implementing reentry initiatives.

 - Support local efforts in advancing public safety.

 - Utilize proven best practices in serving the formally incarcerated.